thewtex/cython-cmake-example/readme.rst

 The rectangle example from the Cython documentation is built to demonstrate their use.

-The advantages of this build system include:
+The features of this build system include:

 - Easy configuration of build settings.
 - Easy integration of external libraries.